nivenly/website/README.md

 here](https://gohugo.io/installation/) (Note: if you are using macOS you can install Hugo with `brew`.)

-Once you have hugo, run the following command in the `community/community.hachyderm.io` directory to start the development server.
+Once you have hugo, run the following command in the root directory of the repository to start the development server.

 ```
 make dev